Scalar Field Theory on a Causal Set in Histories Form: 1. Introduction

 \section{1.
 Introduction}

-At this stage in the development of fundamental physics one does not know whether anything like a quantum field will turn out to exist at the Planck scale, or whether on the other hand quantum field theory will come to be seen as a relatively low energy description of completely different, more fundamental ``degrees of freedom''.
-Once one abandons the continuum, a spinor or a vector is no longer a particularly natural object, and in the context of causal set theory further difficulties spring from the radical nonlocality inherent in a discrete Lorentzian causal structure.
-Such difficulties suggest that the type of quantum field theory embodied in the so called standard model will not survive at a more fundamental level.
+At this stage in the development of fundamental physics one does not know whether anything like a quantum field will turn out to exist at the Planck scale.
+Once one abandons the continuum, a vector or a spinor is no longer a particularly natural object, and in the context of causal set theory further difficulties spring from the radical nonlocality inherent in a discrete Lorentzian causal structure.
+Such difficulties suggest that the type of quantum field theory embodied in the so called standard model will someday come to be seen as no more than a relatively low energy description of underlying ``degrees of freedom'' of a completely different nature.

-Nevertheless, any attempt to push quantum field theory down to a more fundamental level seems bound to be illuminating, and as it happens, we now possess a theory that describes a free scalar field propagating in a fixed, background causal set.\footnote{$^\star$} {For background on causal sets see [1] [2] [3] [4] [5] [6] } On the basis of this theory, one can hope to understand better the influence of discreteness on such phenomena as Hawking radiation or the propagation of wave packets over great distances.
+Be that as it may, any attempt to push quantum field theory down to a more fundamental, discrete level seems bound to be illuminating, and as it happens, we now possess a theory that describes a free scalar field propagating in a fixed, background causal set.\footnote{$^\star$} {For some background on causal sets see [1] [2] [3] [4] [5] [6] } On the basis of this theory, one can hope to understand better the influence of discreteness on such phenomena as Hawking radiation or the propagation of wave packets over great distances.
 As formulated so far, however, the theory in question speaks the language of operators and state-vectors.
-The field is described by attaching to each element $x$ of the causet $C$ an operator $\phi(x)$ acting in a Hilbert space built up from a ``vacuum state'' by the action of creation operators $a^*$.
-Although all this is very familiar, one might wish also for a formulation based on ``histories'' (a history in this case being a function $\phi:C\to\Reals$).\footnote{$^\dagger$} {Sometimes people say ``classical history'' to emphasize that $\phi(x)$ is a $c$-number and not an operator.
-But I will avoid that usage here, in order to avoid any implication that $\phi$ must obey the classical equations of motion.}
+It describes the field by attaching to each element $x$ of the causet $C$ an operator $\phi(x)$ acting in a Hilbert space built up from a ``ground state'' by the action of creation operators $a^*$.
+Although all this is very familiar, one might wish also for a formulation based on ``histories'' (a history in this case being a function $\phi:C\to\Reals$).\footnote{$^\dagger$} {Sometimes people say ``classical history'' to emphasize that $\phi(x)$ is a $c$-number and not an operator, but I will eschew that usage here in order to avoid any implication that $\phi$ must obey the classical equations of motion.}